 It is from Judaism where we derive a certain structure or dynamic in religion, which we actually find in all traditions and we're going to talk about this in relation with the Heart Doctrine.
 The Kabbalists say that there is a body, a soul, and a spirit to every doctrine.
 In Judaism, the Torah, the Books of Moses, along with the complete writings in the Tanakh, is known as the body of the doctrine.
 The Talmud, by the Kabbalists, is known as the soul of the doctrine.
 And then you have the spirit of the doctrine, which is The Zohar.
 You can see that these are varying levels of instruction.

-Speaker: Moses wrote the Torah, the body of law and instruction, but the Talmud is more of the philosophical discourse regarding Jewish mysticism and way of life.
+Moses wrote the Torah, the body of law and instruction.
+Some people confuse the Talmud with the Torah.
+The Talmud is more of the philosophical discourse regarding Jewish mysticism and way of life.
 It's really more of the soul of the doctrine.
 Whereas the body of a doctrine is just the narrative, and you'll see from this quotation of this illustrates this fact.
 This is about "The Real Torah" from the Sepher ha Zohar: